 The core of the book addresses the complex system of refugee law and policy in Australia.
-It explains the legal definition of a "refugee" and the administrative and judicial procedures for applying this definition to determine refugee status.
-It traces the changes to law and policy since 2001, following the infamous Tampa affair, the introduction of the "Pacific Strategy," and, in 2006, the extension to West Papuans of the policy of interdicting, deflecting, and processing asylum seekers offshore on Nauru and Christmas Island.
+It explains the legal definition of who is a “refugee” and the administrative and judicial procedures for applying this definition to determine refugee status.
+It traces the changes to law and policy since 2001 following the infamous Tampa affair, the introduction of the “Pacific Strategy”, and the extension to West Papuans in 2006 of the policy of interdicting, deflecting, and processing asylum seekers offshore on Nauru and Christmas Island.

-The final part of this book examines equally controversial laws and policies requiring the mandatory detention of unlawful non-citizens.
-The key High Court decisions which confirmed the parliament’s power to detain a person indefinitelyand in breach of international human rights laware included.
+The final part of this book examines equally controversial laws and policies requiring the mandatory detention of unlawful non-citizens, including the key High Court decisions which confirmed the parliament’s power to detain a person indefinitely – and in breach of international human rights law.
 The living conditions in the detention centres and how Australia’s laws compare with other countries are also discussed.